openmaptiles/openmaptiles/README.md

 ## License

-*LICENSE HAS NOT BEEN YET DECIDED*
+All code in this repository is under the [BSD license](./LICENSE.md) and the cartography decisions encoded in the schema and SQL are licensed under [CC-BY](./LICENSE.md).

-All code in this repository is under the [MIT license](./LICENSE) and the cartography decisions encoded in the schema and SQL is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+Products or services using maps derived from OpenMapTiles schema need to visibly credit "OpenMapTiles.org" or reference "OpenMapTiles" with a link to http://openmaptiles.org/.
+Exceptions to attribution requirement can be granted on request.